 Foodomics & Plant Foods is a multidisciplinary course covering a broad domain of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
 The course introduces the basics of the foodomics, which is the research field investigating molecular composition of foods and their impact on human health and wellbeing.
-Students will learn how molecular profiles of foods are screened and used to detect food fraud and adulteration.
-The course will cover advanced hyphenated analytical platforms, Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Nuclear Magnetic Resonance (NMR) spectroscopy that are most often used to screen foods and other biological mixture samples (e.g. blood, urine, and faecal).
-The course also covers design of foodomics/metabolomics experiments, data acquisition, data pre-processing and data analysis.
+Students will learn how molecular profiles of foods are screened using analytical platforms.
+The course will cover analytical platforms including Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Proton (1H) Nuclear Magnetic Resonance (NMR) spectroscopy that are most often used to screen foods and human biofluids (blood, urine, and faecal).
+The course also covers design of foodomics/metabolomics experiments, from sample preparation to data acquisition and data pre-processing/analysis.

-The course includes lectures, theoretical and hands-on laboratory exercises through which students will be familiarised with analytical platforms, method optimization and establishment of standard operating procedures (SOPs) for targeted and untargeted analysis of metabolites.
-The course will provide comprehensive teaching and practical exercises on data handling prior to convert raw instrumental data into an informative metabolite table.
-This will include hands-on trainings in processing and analysis of large foodomics-metabolomics datasets using advanced multivariate data analysis methods.
+The course includes lectures, theoretical and hands-on laboratory exercises through which students will be familiarised with analytical platforms and standard operating procedures (SOPs) used for targeted and untargeted analysis of metabolites.
+The course also provides comprehensive teaching and practical exercises on foodomics/metabolomics data handling.
+This will include hands-on trainings in data pre-processing (metabolite identification and quantification) and data analysis using advanced data analysis methods.